top of page

 IMG_1118.JPG

-I’m Jae Ross, a clinical psychologist working in cancer care.
-In my work, I sit with people as their lives are interrupted, reshaped, and, at times, completely reorganized by illness.
-Much of what they are navigating is visible—diagnoses, treatments, side effects—but just as much unfolds quietly: the shift in identity, the loss of familiar roles, the uncertainty that doesn’t resolve, and the questions that don’t have answers.
-These experiences are deeply human, and yet often difficult to name, even to oneself.
+In his work, he sits with people as their lives are interrupted and reorganized by illness.
+While much of what they face is visible—diagnoses, treatments, side effects—just as much unfolds quietly: shifts in identity, loss of familiar roles, and questions without clear answers.

-This space was created to give language to that inner experience—something I witness, again and again, in the room.
+This space was created to give language to that inner experience.

-Grounded in evidence-based psychology and shaped by years of clinical work, this work rests on a simple understanding: people want to be seen, heard, and accompanied.
-If something here feels familiar, you are not alone in finding your way through it.
+Grounded in evidence-based psychology and shaped by years of clinical work, his approach rests on a simple understanding: people want to be seen, heard, and accompanied.

 Important Note: The reflections shared here are for informational and educational purposes only and do not substitute for clinical therapy or establish a therapeutic relationship.
 I do not provide crisis or emergency services through this blog.
 If you are in immediate distress, please contact your local emergency services.